-It should be noted that the goal of this work is not improved object recognition in the sense of better feature extraction or matching.
-We focus our efforts at learning the hSO that codes the different interactions among objects in the scene by using well matched parts of objects, and not on the actual matching of parts.
-This work is complementary to the recent advances in object recognition that enable us to deal with object categories and not just specific objects.
-These advances indicate the feasibility to learn hSO even among objects categories.
-However, in our experiments we use specific objects with SIFT features to demonstrate our proposed algorithm.
-However SIFT is not an integral part of our approach.
-This can easily be replaced with patches, shape features, etc. with appropriate matching techniques as may be appropriate for the scenario at hand - specific objects or object categories.
+It should be noted that the goal of this work is not improved object recognition through better feature extraction or matching.
+We focus our efforts at learning the hSO that codes the different interactions among objects in the scene by using well matched parts of objects.
+In our experiments we use specific objects with SIFT features to demonstrate our proposed algorithm, however SIFT is not an integral part of our approach.
+It can be replaced with patches, shape features, etc. with relevant matching techniques as may be appropriate for the scenario at hand - specific objects or object categories.
+Recent advances in object recognition indicate the feasibility to learn hSO even among objects categories.
 Future work includes experiments in such varied scenarios.
+Several different experimental scenarios were used to learn the hSOs.
+Due to lack of standard datasets where interactions between multiple objects can be modeled, we use our own collection of images.